maheshgurav/linkedlistsample/README.md

   - Java JDK 7 or 8
   - Maven

+# Important Note
+  - Before running this project you must have Java and Maven installed on your machine

 # How to run project?
   - Clone project from git
   - Go to directory datastructure
   - You will find pom.xml there
   - Run mvn clean install command on that folder
-  - Once done run test cases class
+  - Once done run test case using command mvn test